MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+For more information, the [Cost optimization pillar of the Azure Stack HCI WAF Service Guide](/azure/well-architected/service-guides/azure-stack-hci#cost-optimization).

 Cost optimization considerations include: